CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="960" alt="SD Desktop 2" src="https://user-images.githubusercontent.com/83574067/121864441-9697e680-cd05-11eb-8b68-ec01eec86943.png">

 ## Step3: Importing encrypted sensitive data to SD Desktop

-Once you are logged in into your SD Desktop private workspace you can import encrypted data stored in SD Connect:
+Once you are logged in into your SD Desktop private workspace **you can import encrypted data stored in SD Connect**:

-* **Open SD Connect Downloader client**
+* **Open SD Connect Downloader client** (you can find the link to the application in your Desktop)

 * insert your **CSC credentials** (username and password.
 Note: we disabled the copy/paste options for security reasons, thus you need to type in your password)

 * select your CSC project

-* select the correct bucket (or container)
+* select the correct bucket

 * select the files you want to import

-* click on download objects (the client will make a copy of the encrypted files in SD Dekstop.
-If you used CSC Sensitive Data Services public key the data will be decrypted automatically)
+* click on download objects (the application will make a copy of the encrypted files in SD Dekstop).

 * click on open download location

 * then **I am not sure where they find the folder : XXXX**

+Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files  will be decrypted automatically**.

+If you used your own key pair to encrypt the data, the application will make a copy and you need to manullay decrypt them using Crypt4GH CLI.

 <img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">